 The Equity Alliance is arguably one of the most influential grassroots organizations in Nashville.
-It is a social justice advocacy group that works to engage communities of color about their voting power.
-I chatted with Charlane Oliver, founder and president of TEA, to learn more about why the organization was started.
+It is a social justice advocacy group that works to engage communities of color, particularly African-Americans, about their voting power.
+I chatted with Charlane Oliver, Co-Founder and President of The Equity Alliance, to learn more about why the organization was started.

 I asked Charlane, “What motivated you to start The Equity Alliance?”

 “So, it was a series of events and it was out of frustration.
 It started with Trayvon Martin’s murder.
 He was killed two days after my son was born.
 I started seeing things differently – the bias and the laws against black men – and how we are looked at as disposable.”

 “Then George Zimmerman, his murderer, got off.
 Trayvon lost his life but George did not.
 I started to question the system.
 I knew I had to do something but I wasn’t exactly sure what I should do.
 I thought about becoming an attorney, or running for office to get involved and get things in check.
 Then, other things happened like the flint water crisis and I began to wonder – do we give a damn about black and brown people in this country?”

 Charlane continued, “I worked in the 7th richest county in the nation, it’s very affluent, very privileged, and very white.”
 This was where Charlane learned how these communities influenced elections, how their wealth created power and a utopia for them, and how one of the richest counties in the nation became that way.

 Charlane was frustrated with the disparity going on in our country and wanted to build some political power.
 “A face came across my screen of a young girl named Christian Buggs.
 She was running for the School Board.”
 Charlane had a mutual friend with Buggs.
 The mutual friend connected them, and Charlane offered to manage her political campaign for free.